How to become a UK au pair in 2024

 Being an au pair, or hiring one, has a set of rules and regulations that differ according to the country that the au pair is supposed to work in.

-Although the responsibilities of this job are roughly the same, no matter which country the au pair is working in.
+Although the au pair responsibilities are roughly the same, no matter which country the au pair is working in.

 Apart from the tasks of childcare and housework, the au pair is expected to engage in some form of cultural exchange in the foreign country they are working in.